-The William Scheibel Inaugural Chair In Neuroscience
+The William Scheibel Term Chair In Neuroscience

-The William Scheibel Inaugural Chair In Neuroscience
+The William Scheibel Term Chair In Neuroscience

 Stephanie White, Ph.D.